IMDB-2-0/CS497-B/services/dashboard/README.md

 - #### '/liked' (GET)
 - #### '/disliked' (GET)

-Required query parameters:
+Required query parameters:\n
 'userID'

-Action:
+Action:\n
 Retrieve the the user's liked or disliked movies from the database

-Return values:
+Return values:\n
 JSON object containing the user's liked or disliked movies

 - #### '/liked/delete' (DELETE)

-Required query parameters:
+Required query parameters:\n
 'userID' and 'movieID'

-Action:
+Action:\n
 Deletes the specified like or dislike from the database.

 - #### '/liked/add' (POST)

-Required body parameters:
+Required body parameters:\n
 'userID', 'movieID', and 'rating'.
 (Dislike corresponds to a rating of 1 and like corresponds to a rating of 5.)

-Action:
+Action:\n
 The like or dislike is added to the database.